logzio/logz-docs/_source/logzio_collections/_log-sources/apache.md

 ##### Check Logz.io for your logs

-Confirm you're shipping logs by opening an Apache-hosted webpage in your browser.
 Give your logs some time to get from your system to ours, and then open [Kibana](https://app.logz.io/#/dashboard/kibana).
+You can search for `type:apache OR apache_access OR apache-access` to filter for your Apache logs.
+Your logs should be already parsed thanks to the Logz.io preconfigured parsing pipeline.

 If you still don't see your logs, see [log shipping troubleshooting]({{site.baseurl}}/user-guide/log-shipping/log-shipping-troubleshooting.html).